-The transplant programs at Stanford Hospital & Clinics have earned a number of distinctions, including outstanding outcomes for both patient and graft survival.
+The transplant programs at Stanford Health Care have earned a number of distinctions, including outstanding outcomes for both patient and graft survival.
 We have long been at the forefront in the field of transplantation and home to both the first adult heart transplant in the US and the first heart-lung transplant in the world.

 From careful pre-transplant monitoring to post-surgical care, our strong emphasis on continuous quality improvement creates better outcomes for transplant patients.
 We also maintain comprehensive outpatient management of transplant recipients that includes infection prophylaxis, management of immunosuppression, and long-term patient monitoring and care.

 Our multidisciplinary transplant teams are comprised of surgeons, medical specialists, nurse coordinators, social workers and ancillary staff members who provide superior, specialized expertise in all related transplant services.

 With limitless determination, Stanford doctor Randall Stafford beat two kidney transplants and used cycling as a way to keep healthy.